Into the Woods (Gotham): Plot

 Gordon wakes up and successfully escapes from Nygma.
 Shaking off Nygma's pursuit, Gordon reaches Bruce and Selina's hideout and collapses.
 The two take Gordon to Wayne Manor to be tended by Alfred (Sean Pertwee) and Bruce.
-Thinking of a way to lure out Nygma, Gordon sends Selina to the GCPD to put out false reports about him visiting Cobblepot.
+Thinking of a way to lure out Nygma, Gordon sends Selina to the GCPD to put out false reports about him visiting Oswald Cobblepot (Robin Lord Taylor).
 This panics Nygma, which makes him go to the woods and dig up Kristen Kringle's corpse where Gordon confronts him.
 Nygma retrieves his gun and confesses to the murders before they're surrounded by the GCPD including Barnes and Bullock.
 Nygma is arrested and taken to Arkham Asylum.

-Meanwhile, Cobblepot (Robin Lord Taylor) and the Dahl family attend his father Elijah's funeral.
+Meanwhile, Cobblepot and the Dahl family attend his father Elijah's funeral.
 Not wanting to be left on the streets, Cobblepot works as a housekeeper at the mansion for the Dahls.
 They treat him poorly over a few days, until he discovers the poison they used to kill his father.
 While serving dinner to Grace (Melinda Clarke), Cobblepot reveals he discovered the bottle.
 To Grace's horror, Cobblepot reveals that her dinner is the remains of her children.
 He kills Grace shortly after.

 At the GCPD, Barnes apologizes to Gordon and gives him Lee's (Morena Baccarin) number, who's working for a medical examiner in the South.
 Gordon then decides to continue investigating the Waynes' murder to find out who contracted Matches Malone to do it.
 Bruce discovers his father's computer was fixed and decides to stay, causing Selina to leave angrily.
 Bruce and Alfred examine the computer, while Gordon calls Lee but decides not to speak.
 Someone knocks at his door and Gordon opens it, to reveal Barbara.